blavatnik-index/bipa2024_cartography/entity_codes/README.md

 - 56 codes officially assigned under the ISO 3166-1 alpha-3 standard
 - 6 user assigned codes

+### Column definition

+The file `entity_codes.csv` has 8 columns:

+- **`cc_iso3c`**: a three-letter code based on the ISO 3166-1 alpha-3 standard
+- **`cc_name_long`**: a long form/formal name for the entity, largely based on names in the ISO 3166-1 alpha-3 standard or the Unicode CDLR
+- **`cc_name_short`**: a short form name for the entity, adapted from the long form name
+- **`un_m49`**: the numeric code assigned to the entity in the UN M49 standard
+- **`unicode_flag`**: the flag emoji associated with the entity in the unicode standard
+- **`cc_status`**: a column indicating the status of the entity either:
+  - `UN member` to indicate the entity is a UN member country
+  - `Other ISO 3166-1 assigned or reserved entity` to indicate the entity is defined in the ISO 3166-1 standard
+  - `User assigned code` to indicate the entity has been explictly defined for the purposed of the Blavatnik Index
+- **`cc_ascii`**: a representation of the `cc_name_short` using only ASCII characters (i.e. not using accents or diacritics)
+- ***`cc_grep`**: a modified form of the `cc_ascii` column that can aid in filtering it removes punctuation and in some cases provides alternative names, acronyms or further labels to aid disambigulation, e.g. to allow users to filter for "usa" instead of "united states" or "congo brazzaville" for the republic of the congo

 ## Adaptations to the ISO 3166-1 standard

 Due to the varied coverage of countries, territories and other geographic